vareni/ppgr_multimodal/README.md

 └── .gitignore
 ```

 The main implementation is located in `combined_model/`.
-The `models/` directory contains the neural network components, including the ResNet-based macronutrient model adapted from the RGB-DNet nutrition estimation framework (http://123.57.42.89/codes/RGB-DNet/nutrition.html) and the CGM prediction heads.
+The `models/` directory contains the neural network components, including the ResNet-based macronutrient model adapted from the [RGB-DNet nutrition estimation framework](http://123.57.42.89/codes/RGB-DNet/nutrition.html) and the CGM prediction heads.
 The main training entry point is `combined_model_macro_losses.py`, which trains the combined model using both macronutrient-related losses and the downstream glucose response prediction loss.

-The `DATA_PREPROCESSING/` directory contains scripts used to prepare the input data, including meal-level annotations, CGM-derived targets, and cleaned metadata (based on https://github.com/PSI-TAMU/CGMacros).
+The `DATA_PREPROCESSING/` directory contains scripts used to prepare the input data, including meal-level annotations, CGM-derived targets, and cleaned metadata (based on [CGMacros](https://github.com/PSI-TAMU/CGMacros)).
 The `EXPLORATION/` directory contains exploratory analyses and intermediate experiments that were used during model development but are not required for running the final training pipeline.

 ## Data and Preprocessing